MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

 `diagnostic_flag` is the next parameter, setting this to 1, '1', or true will display the detected files that would be processed, and stop.
 This is helpful for controlling which files are processed.

+`overwrite`, similar to diagnostic flag, can be set to 1, '1', or true to enable overwriting any previously extracted data.
+Otherwise, a warning will show and no data will be saved.

 `fix_scan_phasee` is a very important parameter: it attempts to maximize the phase-correlation between each line (row) of each strip, as shown below.

 .. image:: ../_static/_images/corr_nocorr_phase_example.png